 - create opportunities for capacity-building and technical assistance, combining learning from others with UK thought-leadership – for example the UK’s strong track record in research, on tobacco control, mental health and neurological conditions and the levy on sugar-sweetened beverages.

-From March 2020, the UK Working Group is focusing particularly on the response to COVID-19.
+In 2020, the UK Working Group focused particularly on the response to COVID-19.

 The UK Working Group was founded in early 2018, ahead of the United Nations High-level Meeting on NCDs, held in September that year, which provided a rallying point for coordination and advocacy around the need for NCDs to be a priority for international development.
 Read more here

 In 2019, the Working Group focused on the lead-up to the UN High-Level Meeting on Universal Health Coverage, advocating for NCD prevention and control be included as a core component.
 Read more here